alterorb/alterorb.net/content/_index.md

 ## Creating an account

-You create an account by attempting to logging in with a unique username & password, upon successful login, your account has been created.
+You create an account by using the signup form available inside the games.

 ## Getting help